GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 ### 3.2.
 What about the BQ external tables?

-Once you run a query on each BigQuery external table created, if you click on the BQ external table in the BigQuery UI and then on the lineage tab, you shuld see lineage as follows-
+Once you run a query on each BigQuery external table created, if you click on the BQ external table in the BigQuery UI and then on the lineage tab, you should see lineage as follows-

 ![LIN-5](../01-images/m96-dataproc-oob-lineage-14.png)
 <br><br>